-Finally, positive customer experience beats everything, including such a decisive factor as price!
-In fact, 64% of customers believe customer experience is more important than price when deciding to make a purchase with a brand, a research by Gartner shows.
+Finally, a positive customer experience beats everything, including such a decisive factor as the price!
+In fact, 64% of customers believe customer experience is more important than price when deciding to make a purchase with a brand, research by Gartner shows.

 9 ways a CRM system can help you improve customer service

 What can be worse than searching for information on the customer you’re trying to serve in multiple places?
-No matter what channels your customers connect with you (social media, email, phone, online chat, etc.), CRM centralizes all information about communication, service enquiries and sales in one place.
-Everything gets updated, logged in and stored in the central database that is accessible to everyone in the company in as quickly as a few clicks.
+No matter what channels your customers connect with you (social media, email, phone, online chat, etc.), CRM centralizes all information about communication, service inquiries, and sales in one place.
+Everything gets updated, logged in, and stored in the central database that is accessible to everyone in the company as quickly as a few clicks.

-This allows the agent to quickly address the outstanding issue and provide a better informed, more personalized, quick and, as a result, more efficient service to the customer.
+This allows the agent to quickly address the outstanding issue and provide better informed, more personalized, quicker, and thus more efficient service to the customer.
 Also, this gives transparency on how your team communicates with your customers, and whether or not the service you give is on par with your corporate standards and goals.

 Another “no-no” for customer service is to forget a customer is waiting for a solution.
-This can destroy even the most close relationship you may have with them.
+This can destroy even the closest relationship you may have with them.

-The CRM system allows you to categorize and assign service requests to particular agents, give each inquiry a unique number for easy search, create monitored service queues, set up the minimum and maximum response times, and – most importantly – never forget a customer.
-The system will automatically alert the manage about unanswered inquires or requests that take too long to process, and escalate them to another service team.
+A CRM system allows you to categorize and assign service requests to particular agents, give each inquiry a unique number for easy search, create monitored service queues, set up the minimum and maximum response times, and – most importantly – never forget a customer.
+The system will automatically alert the management about unanswered inquires or requests that take too long to process and move them to another service team.

-Let’s step aside from the day-to-day work of customer service agents, and refer to the general customer experience a company offers.
+Let’s step aside from the day-to-day work of customer service agents, and move to the general customer experience a company offers.

 And that’s why you need a CRM – a repository of knowledge that prompts you names, contact details, positions in a company, interests, previous purchases, signed contracts, lost sales, quotes sent, complaints submitted, subscription preferences, etc. – making personalization easy and natural.

 Today’s customers are quite picky.
 They require attention and exclusive treatment.
-It’s all because they have a wide choice of options before them and switching vendors and providers is no longer a big deal.
+It’s all because they have a wide choice of options in front of them, and switching vendors or providers is no longer a big deal.

-That’s why business need to regularly keep in touch with their customers to stay top of mind and prevent churn.
-The same goes in customer service – just solving an issue for the customer is not enough, you need to show that you care by sending follow-up surveys to ask for their opinions and polls to rank your services.
-A CRM systems helps you segment your customers, create mailing lists and send highly targeted, personalized follow-up surveys.
+That’s why a business needs to regularly keep in touch with their customers to stay top of mind and prevent churn.
+The same goes for customer service – just solving an issue for the customer is not enough, you need to show that you care by sending follow-up surveys to ask for their opinions and encourage them to rank your services.
+A CRM system helps you segment your customers, create mailing lists and send highly targeted, personalized follow-up surveys.